 But, at the same time, I see way too many people overlooking the power of long tail and focusing on search volumes of individual keywords (as if it’s 2010).

 So let me know if you had an “AHA” moment while reading this post, and if you’re now going to rethink your SEO strategy with long-tail keywords in mind.

-are your backlinks deserved? ours are.
+are your backlinks justified?

 Meet Dale to discuss how our powerful link building services can transform your organic website traffic this year.

 we want to give you a free backlink